rauhersu/konvertjson/README.md

 + Validate callback to do extra work and return value as : return ParseReturn || ValidateReturn
 + I am just managing builtins + optional builtins.
 Next step is vector of builtins + optional vector
 + See the 'High order Perl ideas': list of 'things to do' to fix the recursion pattern
-+ likely and unlikely with hint
++ 'likely' and 'unlikely' optimizatoins (with parameter to be use as a hint?)
 + Name the current functions with 'builtin'
 + Use the libraries for C++ introspection (see my notes) to walk through the fields of the struct